 Packin' his tools on long-sufferin' Fred and headin' fer the hills to the west.

 If he didn't find that elusive bonanza this year he swore that he would retire,

 To his ramshackle cabin at the foot of Mount Pisgah and enjoy the blazin' fire!

-Years passed and Prospector Pete wasn't seen 'round town anymore.
+Years passed and Prospector Pete wasn't seen 'round town much anymore.

-On a wintry day his friends found him frozen to death upon his cabin floor!
+On a wintry day his friends found him froze to death upon his cabin floor!